 - a.
 Pursuant to section 742.031(2), Florida Statutes, if a judgment of paternity contains only a child support award and no parenting plan or time-sharing schedule, the parent receiving the child support has sole parental responsibility and time-sharing until further order of the Court.
 If a paternity judgment does not establish child support, the mother is presumed to have sole parental responsibility and time-sharing until further order of the Court. - b.
-If the petition or counter-petition asks the Court to establish contact between the child(ren) and other parent, the Court must consider the request after it has determined the paternity of the child.
-It is the law that, unless the Court makes a specific ruling that it would be detrimental to the child(ren), the Court shall order shared parental responsibility, contact with both parents is in the child(ren)'s best interests, and the child(ren) is entitled to frequent and continuing contact with both parents when the parents live separately.
-In establishing the parenting plan and time-sharing schedule, the Court will analyze the factors set forth in section 61.13(3), Florida Statutes.
+If the petition or counter-petition asks the Court to establish contact between the children and other parent, the Court must consider the request after it has determined the paternity of the child.
+It is the law that, unless the Court makes a specific ruling that it would be detrimental to the children, the Court shall order shared parental responsibility, contact with both parents is in the children's best interests, and children are entitled to frequent and continuing contact with both parents when the parents live separately.
+In establishing the parenting plan and time-sharing schedule, the Court will analyze the factors set forth in section 61.13(3), Florida Statutes. - c.
+Further, the parent who wants to have the majority of the time-sharing with the children has an affirmative obligation to encourage and nurture a relationship between the children and the other parent.
+A parent who unreasonably restricts access of the children to the other parent and does not encourage a relationship between the children and the other parent, for no valid reason, perhaps should have less time-sharing with the children.
+Such a parent is not acting in the children's best interests and is not following the law.

-- c.
-Further, the parent who wants to have the majority of the time-sharing with the child(ren) has an affirmative obligation to encourage and nurture a relationship between the child(ren) and the other parent.
-A parent who unreasonably restricts access of the child(ren) to the other parent and does not encourage a relationship between the child(ren) and the other parent, for no valid reason, can be a basis to limit that parent's timesharing with the child(ren).
-Such a parent is not acting in the child(ren)'s best interests and is not following the law. - d.
-Once paternity has been established, the Court orders "shared parenting" of the child(ren) by the parents.
-This means that wherever the child(ren) is (are) living from time to time, the parents must confer with each other and agree upon all MAJOR parenting decisions.
-Therefore, both parents must participate in all parenting decisions and immediately work out their own timesharing schedules.
+- d.
+Once paternity has been established, the Court orders "shared parenting" of the children by the parents.
+This means that wherever the children are living from time to time, the parents must confer with each other and agree upon all MAJOR parenting decisions.
+Therefore, both parents must participate in all parenting decisions and immediately work out their own time sharing schedules.
 If the parents cannot agree on any issue, then the Court will decide. - e.
-While not specifically ordered by the Court at this time, the attached Shared Parenting Guidelines and the parents respect for them shall be considered by the Court in future child related matters, such as the determination of the parenting plan and time-sharing schedule with the child(ren). - f.
+While not specifically ordered by the Court at this time, the attached Shared Parenting Guidelines and the parents respect for them shall be considered by the Court in future child related matters, such as the determination of the parenting plan and time-sharing schedule with the children. - f.
 Once the Court enters a parenting plan and time-sharing schedule, the parties must abide the Court's Order regardless of whether child support is paid.
 If a party fails to abide by a Court Order, the other party may seek enforcement of the Order by filing a motion with the Clerk of the Court.